eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 The section bellow will show you some explanation about some of the properties that you can find in the configuration files.

-#### 1. edc.receiver.http.endpoint

-This property is used to define the endpoint where the connector consumer will send the EndpointDataReference.

-#### 2. edc.dataplane.token.validation.endpoint

-This property is used to define the endpoint exposed by the control plane to validate the token.

 ### 1. Run a provider